FjedorGaede/dashify/README.md

 # You need to dashify your flask application by using this line in your flask code:
 Dashify(app)

+# Import dash app
+from some_dash_app import SomeDashApp

-# Then you are able to append the dash app with a given url to the flask app
+# Then you are able to append the dash app with a given url route to the flask app
 @app.dash_route('/dash_app')
 def dash_app():
     """